E 115, 301 Course Syllabus

 There may be other types of assignments and resources, but these are the most common.

-3. Supplemental Lecture Videos are very short tutorials on specific topics/commands.
-They are not required to watch, but are extremely useful if you are having trouble with a specific command or subject, or want to see a demo.
+- Supplemental Lecture Videos are required short tutorials on specific topics/commands.
+They are useful if you are having trouble with a specific subject, or want to see a demo.

-5. Lab assignments are to be completed for every major topic.
-They can be done in one sitting and are “guided” because while completing the assignment, you should have the corresponding Lab video open.
-The Lab video will feature a lab instructor doing the Lab assignment along with you, giving a demonstration on their screen while explaining the concept.
+- Lab assignments are to be completed for every major topic.
+They can be done in one sitting and are “guided” because while completing the assignment, you should have the corresponding Guided Lab video open.
+The Lab video will feature a lab instructor doing the Guided Lab assignment along with you, giving a demonstration on their screen while explaining the concept.

 Course Schedule